Cryptodontia

 Cryptodontia is a group of dicynodont therapsids that includes the families Geikiidae, Oudenodontidae, and Rhachiocephalidae.
 It was first named in 1860 by English paleontologist Richard Owen.
 Owen intended Cryptodontia to be a family, and the name was later changed to "Cryptodontidae" to reflect this ranking.
 The name Cryptodontia was restored in 2009 when it was redefined as a larger clade containing several families of dicynodonts.

 Classification

 Below is a cladogram from Kammerer et al. (2011) showing the phylogenetic placement of Cryptodontia:

+Below is a cladogram by Angielczyk and Otoo, 2025 in their description of the species Mdomowabata trilobops, depicting the interrelationships of cryptodonts in more detail.